 Luxury Specification: This comes with a larger mess tent than the lightweight specification, backed chairs instead of stools, a larger client tent with a 3” foam mattress.
 A pillow and -18°C rated sleeping bag with a comfy liner is also included in the package.
 There is a private portable toilet for use at the campsites.
 Evening meals have an additional course (entrée) and there is fresh pressed coffee available.
 All in all, a perfect blend of raw adventure and creature comforts.

-VIP Specification: For the discerning traveller who will accept no substitutes.
-While the Mess Tent and meals are similar to Luxury Specification, each client will have their own walk in 6-man tent unless they are sharing as a couple.
+VIP Specification: While the Mess Tent and meals are similar to Luxury Specification, each client will have their own walk in 6-man tent unless they are sharing as a couple.
 The tents are furnished with a camp cot so that guests are raised from the ground to negate the usual burden of crawling in and out of a sleeping bag on the ground.
 The camp cot is then loaded with a 3” mattress, Maasai blanket, -18°C rated sleeping bag and luxurious fury liner to ensure clients are as comfortable as possible.
 For clients with enduring injuries or require just prefer to be as comfortable as possible while trekking, this is the specification to choose.